What are healthcare services like in Athens?

 We asked retirees if they have access to good medical care in Athens.
 They wrote...

 "Athens offers a wide range of healthcare services, including both public and private hospitals and clinics.
 The public healthcare system is funded by the Greek government and provides free or low-cost healthcare to citizens and legal residents.
 Private healthcare facilities offer a higher level of care and are often more expensive.
 In addition, there are a number of specialized medical centers in Athens that provide specialized care for specific conditions.
-Athens also has a number of pharmacies that provide prescription medications and over-the-counter drugs," said another expat in Athens, Greece.
+Athens also has a number of pharmacies that provide prescription medications and over-the-counter drugs," remarked another expat in Athens, Greece.

 Other Questions: